translate/translate/docs/development/styleguide.rst

 .. code-block:: python

     def addunit(self, unit):
-        """Appends the given unit to the object's list of units.
+        """Append the given unit to the object's list of units.

         This method should always be used rather than trying to modify the list manually.